systemd/systemd/docs/BLOCK_DEVICE_LOCKING.md

 lock using [`flock(2)`](http://man7.org/linux/man-pages/man2/flock.2.html) on the main block device (i.e. never on any partition block device, but on the device the partition belongs to).
-If this lock cannot be taken (i.e. `flock()` returns `EBUSY`), it refrains from processing the device.
+If this lock cannot be taken (i.e. `flock()` returns `EAGAIN`), it refrains from processing the device.
 If it manages to take the lock it is kept for the entire time the device is processed.

 Note that `systemd-udevd` also watches all block device nodes it manages for